-- 1. Complete an academic major with an emphasis in elementary education. - 2.
-Pass the battery of qualifying examinations prior to admission into the certification program. - 3.
+- 1. Apply for and receive admission to the teacher education program. - 2.
+Complete an academic major with an emphasis in elementary education. - 3.
 Demonstrate teaching proficiency and professional competencies throughout the field/clinical experiences and student teaching. - 4.
-Pass the Ohio State Board of Education's Teacher Examination.
+Pass the Ohio State Board of Education's Teacher Examination (NTE).